tonethar/IGME-330-Master/notes/firebase-4.md

 ## IV.
 Suggested Enhancements

 - an **undo** button that removes the last layer that was drawn
 - the links are *sharable* - and when someone open a link with a hash hash on the end of the URL, the correct image will be drawn.
-You can do this by checking the current hash value after all of the drawings have appeared in the list (when the page first loads)
+You can do this by checking the current hash value after all of the drawings have appeared in the list (when the page first loads, and AFTER the `onDataChanged` callback function has been called for the first time)
 - give the images a title and creator string - and display these instead of the firebase assigned *key*
 - give each layer its own `strokeStyle`, `lineWidth`, line dash pattern,  etc
 - add more tools: oval, rectangle, line, polygon